Cancer Research UK logo.

 Stages of bladder cancer

-TNM system stands for Tumour Open a glossary item, Node Open a glossary item and Metastasis Open a glossary item.
-It is the most common way to stage bladder cancer.
+There are different staging systems.
+The most common way to stage bladder cancer is with the TNM staging system.
 Doctors may also use the number system, but this is less common for bladder cancer.

-The tests and scans Open a glossary item you have to diagnose your bladder cancer give some information about the stage.
+The tests and you had to diagnose bladder cancer give some information about the stage.

 Your doctor may use other terms to describe your bladder cancer stage.
 These include: